adobecom/cc/.github/preview-index/README.md

 This script:
 * is running every 2h
 * query all 'previewed' resources in folder /cc-shared/fragments/merch/*
-* filter out .json or url's that don't contain /merch-card/ in the path
+* filter out .json or urls that don't contain /merch-card/ in the path
 * for each merch-card resource, it will request .hlx.page content
 * parse the content to the index table row, similar to the 'merch-cards' index definition in 'helix-query.yaml'
 * delete all rows from /cc-shared/assets/query-index-cards-preview.xslx, 'raw_index' sheet, 'Table1'